-ACADEMIC TUTORING
+ACADEMIC TUTORING AND WRITING SUPPORT

 Academic tutoring is available on a limited basis to students in need of academic assistance.
 Students struggling with the academic demands of the courses at GRTS should first communicate with their professors and academic advisor.
-Subsequently, they are encouraged to make an appointment with the designated tutor coordinator, and then notify the academic dean since all GRTS funded tutoring must be approved by the academic dean.
+Professors can then make a referral to the Associate Dean of Students for the student to receive tutoring and/ or attend the Writing Workshops offered each semester.
+The student will receive a letter from the Associate Dean of Students advising them to contact the writing tutor to schedule sessions.
 Students on probationary status due to academic performance will be assigned an academic tutor and encouraged to take full advantage of this valuable resource.
 Typically, tutors will be area professionals with research and writing skills and/or upper level GRTS students who have excelled in coursework, possess the appropriate disciplinary expertise, and demonstrate the relational gifts essential to the task of tutoring.